 ||When you delete a node pool, if you select to terminate nodes, the nodes will not be retained.
 You can create new nodes later if required.|

-You can log in to the Tencent Kubernetes Engine console and perform node pool-related operations according to the following documents:
+You can log in to the TKE console and perform node-pool-related operations based on the following documents: